Confirm-Solutions/imprint/README.md

     ./generate_bazelrc
     ```

-7. Build and install the `pykevlar` package.
+7. Build and install the `pyimprint` package.

     ```bash
-    bazel build //python:pykevlar_wheel
+    bazel build //python:pyimprint_wheel
-    pip install bazel-bin/python/dist/pykevlar-0.1-py3-none-any.whl
+    pip install bazel-bin/python/dist/pyimprint-0.1-py3-none-any.whl
     ```

-8. (it's okay to skip this step if this is your first time installing kevlar) To recompile and reinstall the pykevlar package after making changes to the C++ backend, run the following:
+8. (it's okay to skip this step if this is your first time installing imprint) To recompile and reinstall the pyimprint package after making changes to the C++ backend, run the following:

     ```bash
-    bazel build //python:pykevlar_wheel
+    bazel build //python:pyimprint_wheel
-    pip install --force-reinstall bazel-bin/python/dist/pykevlar-0.1-py3-none-any.whl
+    pip install --force-reinstall bazel-bin/python/dist/pyimprint-0.1-py3-none-any.whl
     ```

 9. Finally, check that the installation process was successful by running one of our example scripts: